A hearing is a formal meeting to consider notified resource consent applications where submissions have been received.

 Once the Hearings Panel or Commissioner has heard all the evidence the hearing will be declared closed.
 A written decision will usually be sent to the applicant and submitters within 15 working days of the close of the hearing.

-Applicants or submitters may appeal the decision to the Environment Court within 15 working days of receipt of the notice of the decision.
+In some cases, applicants and/or submitters may appeal the decision to the Environment Court.
+Appeals must be lodged with the Court within 15 working days of receipt of the notice of the decision.
 If you are thinking of lodging an appeal we strongly recommend that you seek legal assistance in the preparation of your appeal to ensure that the correct procedure is followed.

 For more information about the hearing process contact the Duty Planner.
 Please include your telephone number if you would like the us to call you.

-Community Law Canterbury also provides free advice and assistance on resource management matters and can be contacted on (03) 366 6870 or via their website.
+Community Law Canterbury also provides free advice and assistance on resource management matters and can be contacted on 03 366 6870 or via their website(external link).
 Alternatively, you may wish to talk to your solicitor or a planning consultant.